-The world online has exploded into battle royale madness, with the launch of a couple of huge games.
-One is Fortnite and the other is PlayerUnknown's Battlegrounds, or PUBG to its friends.
+(Pocket-lint) - Over the past few years, the world online has exploded into battle royale madness, with the launch of some really huge games.
+One of these is PlayerUnknown's Battlegrounds, or PUBG to its friends.

 PUBG Mobile: The essential details